Are other walk-in manufacturers using extruded polystyrene?

 Whether it is a cooler or a freezer, we always recommend that you purchase and install a panel floor to control the temperature in your walk-in.
 But just like when mom used to tell you to wash behind your ears, we know you may not always take our suggestions.If you want to be a risk taker, just make sure to follow these guidelines:

-- Under no circumstance should you install a cooler (with no cooler floor) on wood framed flooring.
-Condensation will develop under the floor, and you will eventually bear the cost of replacing your rotted flooring.
-This typically costs more than ordering the cooler floor in the first place.
+- Under no circumstance should you install a cooler (with no cooler floor) over a wood framed flooring or on the second floor.
+Condensation will develop under the floor.

 Do you have customer testimonials?